Charlie Rose Now: Age, Wife, Net Worth, Dead, Alive, 2025

 Charlie Rose and longtime girlfriend Amanda Burden.
 (Dailymail)

-Since Washington Post’s breaking story, which literally scattered Rose’s career in journalism, he has remained low.
+Since the Washington Post’s breaking story, which ended Rose’s journalism career, he has maintained a low profile.

-Since 2018, Charlie spent a lot of his time at his Bellport, Long Island home.
+Since 2018, Charlie has spent much of his time at his home in Bellport, Long Island.

-Rose owns a massive 5,500 Square-foot home, built on 1-acre land in Bellport.
-The home is a four-bedroom waterfront style home with a swimming pool, guest house, and a tennis court.
+Rose owns a large 5,500-square-foot home on 1-acre land in Bellport.
+The home includes four bedrooms, a swimming pool, a guest house, and a tennis court.

 Will Charlie Rose Return to Journalism?

-Rose still plays tennis at his Bellport home regularly according to his neighbors.
+Rose still plays tennis regularly at his Bellport home, according to his neighbors.

-But still, age is something that always comes into consideration.
+But age remains a consideration.
 What do fans think?

 Some Fans Want Charlie Rose Back

-On September 18, 2020, Charlie made a buzz when a new post appeared on his Instagram account.
+On September 18, 2020, Charlie drew attention when a new post appeared on his Instagram account.

-Rose’s Instagram had been idle since November of 2017.
+Rose’s Instagram had remained inactive since November 2017.

-Charlie posted a picture of Ruth Bader Ginsburg, gender equality and justice activist, as well as a Supreme Court Justice.
+Charlie posted a picture of Ruth Bader Ginsburg, a gender equality and justice activist, and Supreme Court Justice.

-In the comment sections, a majority of people who followed Charlie commented how they all missed him on TV.
+In the comments, many of Charlie’s followers expressed how much they missed seeing him on TV.

-Among those comments were people who acknowledged the misconduct allegations but still wanted Rose to “dust off” and get back in journalism.
+Some comments acknowledged the misconduct allegations but still expressed a desire for Rose to return to journalism.

-Nevertheless, positive comments outweighed the negative ones; at least in this context.
+Nevertheless, positive comments outweighed the negative ones in this context.

-However, this does not mean that Charlie is getting back on the saddle just yet.
+But this does not mean that Charlie plans to return to journalism yet.

 What do you think?
-Do you believe that Charlie should dust off and try getting back into journalism once again?
+Do you believe that Charlie should return to journalism?

-Or do you believe that the 82-year-old veteran who’s labeled as a predator by multiple women should remain in solitary and out of the field?
+Or do you think that the 83-year-old veteran, labeled as a predator by multiple women, should stay away from the field?

 What is Charlie Rose Doing Now?

-Recently, he conducted a sit-down interview with billionaire Warren Buffett, which was his first on-camera interview in almost a year and the first in more than four years.
+Recently, he conducted an interview with billionaire Warren Buffett, which became his first on-camera interview in almost a year and the first in over four years.

-During the interview, Buffett shared insights about his company and investments.
-The conversation lasted for one hour and 14 minutes.
+During the interview, Buffett shared information about his company and investments.
+The conversation lasted one hour and 14 minutes.

-Additionally, Rose’s website has archived his previous interviews, complete with his introductions at the beginning of each episode.
+Additionally, Rose’s website archives his previous interviews, including his introductions at the start of each episode.

-However, the interview did not mention the sexual harassment scandal that caused his downfall after the Washington Post reported that he had sexually harassed eight women who worked on his PBS talk show.
+However, the interview did not address the sexual harassment scandal that ended his career after the Washington Post reported that he had sexually harassed eight women who worked on his PBS talk show.

 1. Charlie Rose as a journalist, but he is human.
 He made a mistake..”.Who is without sin cast the first stone.”
 Journalism needs him now.